PredescuSebastianIon/WorldCup-Predictor-2026/README.md

     Identify the most probable teams to lift the trophy based on thousands of independent simulations run by the algorithm.

-  * ### Data-Driven Insights

-    Get an objective look at which variables (like recent form, team ranking, or home advantage) were most important in determining the predicted outcomes.

 -----

 ## ⚙️ How It Works